Testing Builds on Real Devices

 Enable Launch Testing

-Using Launch Testing doesn't require a license for App Center Test, or even writing UI tests yourself.
+Using Launch Testing doesn't require writing tests or a license for App Center Test.
 For Android apps, the Launch Testing feature automatically handles testing using Xamarin.UITest, while for iOS it uses Appium.

 Select the Test on a real device switch on the branch configuration page.
 The launch test adds a few minutes to your build time since the build waits for the test to complete.
 The benefit is that you know whether your app starts on a physical device.